Here's How Your Trade Synchrony Financial (SYF) Aggressively Right Now

 SYF’s Market Performance

-SYF stocks went down by -0.31% for the week, with a monthly drop of -3.39% and a quarterly performance of -0.77%, while its annual performance rate touched 83.51%.
-The volatility ratio for the week stands at 2.37% while the volatility levels for the past 30 days are set at 2.69% for Synchrony Financial.
-The simple moving average for the period of the last 20 days is -2.27% for SYF stocks with a simple moving average of 10.57% for the last 200 days.
+SYF stocks went up by 9.39% for the week, with a monthly jump of 1.87% and a quarterly performance of 6.66%, while its annual performance rate touched 105.73%.
+The volatility ratio for the week stands at 2.26% while the volatility levels for the past 30 days are set at 2.78% for Synchrony Financial.
+The simple moving average for the period of the last 20 days is 7.02% for SYF stocks with a simple moving average of 19.40% for the last 200 days.

 Analysts’ Opinion of SYF